sapper9/Django/README.md

 # Django
-Files for Django based application called Rango
+Files for Django based application called Rango.
+This is a place holder for future content ....